aws-neuron/aws-neuron-sdk/general/arch/neuron-features/neuron-caching.rst

 ready, it would send the graph for compilation.
 PyTorch Neuron (``torch-neuronx``) would then check if the compiled result is present in the ``Neuron Persistent Cache``, if yes, it would return with the compiled result.
 This on-disk cache thereby avoids compilations across training runs.
-This cache is enabled by default and the default cache directory is ``/var/tmp/neuron-compile-cache``.
+This cache is enabled by default for Neuron's PyTorch/XLA flow (training) as well as transformers-neuronx LLM inference package.
+The default cache path is the directory ``/var/tmp/neuron-compile-cache``.

 Look at the diagram below on the end to end flow: